 Hana Patel, M.Sc., M.B.B.S., a clinical general practitioner in the United Kingdom, added that in some women, the changes in hormones and testosterone can cause a condition called vulvodynia, which is chronic and unexplained pain in the vulva.

-Dryness as a side effect
+Dryness can be a side effect of birth control

 Another possible reason is the fact that vaginal dryness, or not being able to get wet, is a common side effect of birth control.